MikuroXina/rich-sdl2-ttf-rust/README.md

 # rich-sdl2-ttf-rust

-The sdl_ttf 2.0 wrapper for Rust.
+This repository was archived and the crate is not maintained.
+The features for SDL2_ttf was merged into [rich-sdl2-rust](https://github.com/MikuroXina/rich-sdl2-rust/).